whitneyburton/portfolios/students/1610-front/adam-rice/adamrice-1610-m1.md

 #### Personal Site
 * [View on github.](https://github.com/adam-rice/Personal-Site)

-A project requiring that I create professional site about myself.
+A project requiring that I create a professional site about myself.

 ## C: Group Work & Projects